nbauma109/AutoRefactorCli/README.md

 The plugin provides a list of refactorings for java source code.

-Because some minor changes to the AutoRefactor plusin are needed this project conatisn a copy of AutoRefactor currently.
+Because some minor changes to the AutoRefactor plugin are needed this project contains a copy of AutoRefactor currently.

 ## Build (Linux only)